-- ensuring the SEND policy is implemented - providing facilities for INSET - ensuring that procedures are properly followed - attending meetings with parents as necessary
+ensuring the SEND policy is implemented

+- providing facilities for INSET - ensuring that procedures are properly followed - attending interviews with parents as necessary

-3. The Special Educational Needs and Disability Co-ordinator (SENDCo)
+3. The Special Needs Co-ordinator (SENCo)

-The SEND Co-ordinator, working closely with the Headteacher, senior management and fellow teachers, has the responsibility for the day-to-day operation of the school's SEND Policy and for co-ordinating provision for pupils with SEND particularly through school support.
+The SEN Co-ordinator, working closely with the Headteacher, senior management and fellow teachers, has the responsibility for the day-to-day operation of the school's SEND Policy and for co-ordinating provision for pupils with SEND particularly through School Support.

-The key responsibilities of the SENDCo include:
+The key responsibilities of the SENCo include:

-- liaising with and advising fellow teachers - managing Learning Support Assistants (LSA) - overseeing the records of all children with special educational needs and disabilities - liaising with parents of children with SEND - making referrals to the appropriate external agencies - contributing to the in-service training of staff - liaising with external agencies including the LA's support and Educational Psychology services, health and social services, and voluntary bodies. - working closely with Headteacher and Learning Support Assistants in prioritising children's needs - keeping staff informed of new developments
+- · liaising with and advising fellow teachers - managing Learning Support Assistants (LSA) - overseeing the records of all children with special educational needs and disabilities - liaising with parents of children with SEND - contributing to the in-service training of staff - liaising with external agencies including the LA's support and Educational Psychology services, health and social services, and voluntary bodies. - working closely with Headteacher and Learning Support Assistants in prioritising children's needs - keeping staff informed of new developments